Go to the page content

 3 min. read

-So, you have heard about Time in Range (TiR) and are keen to give it a try?
-Perhaps you have just started using Time in Range to track your daily blood sugar and are looking forward to using it to improve your diabetes management.1 But does the idea of getting to grips with a new diabetes measure and the thought of lots of data make you feel uneasy?
+So, you have heard about Time in Range and are keen to give it a try?
+Perhaps you have just started using Time in Range to track your daily sugar (glucose) patterns and are looking forward to using it to improve your diabetes management.1 But does the idea of getting to grips with a new diabetes measure and the thought of lots of data make you feel uneasy?
 This article will help you.
-Read on to learn how you can get important round-the-clock blood sugar information with Time in Range, in a one-page report that is easy to read.1
+Read on to learn how you can get important round-the-clock glucose information with Time in Range in a one-page report that is easy to read.1

 Wait, what is Time in Range?

-Before we go into Time in Range measurements in detail, let’s first get familiar with Time in Range.
+Before we go into the details, let’s first get familiar with Time in Range.
 If you have only just heard of Time in Range or want to refresh your memory, this article will give you a quick overview.

-If you are already using a continuous glucose monitoring device (CGM) to check your sugar levels, then you will be familiar with the numbers that you see on your smartphone or on your CGM app.
+If you are already using a continuous monitoring (CGM) device to check your glucose levels, then you will be familiar with the numbers that you see on your smartphone or on your CGM app.
 If you are new to digital health monitoring devices, don’t worry, it’s not as complicated as it sounds!

-Time in Range (the amount of time that you spend within your blood sugar range) is measured using the numbers from your CGM.1 This information forms part of your ambulatory glucose profile (AGP) report.
+Time in Range is the amount of time that you spend within your target glucose range (between 70 and 180 mg/dL or 3.9–10 mmol/L, for most people) and is measured using the numbers from your CGM device.1 This information forms part of your ambulatory glucose profile (AGP) report.

 Breaking down the ambulatory glucose profile (AGP) report

-Have a look at the quick-reference guide to understanding the AGP
+Have a look at the quick-reference guide to understanding your AGP

 What questions should I ask when looking at my ambulatory glucose profile (AGP) report?

-• How much time do I spend in range?
+• How much time did I spend in range?

 • What happens when I eat, take my medication, or do some physical activity?

-Look at your CGM blood sugar readings and try making a note of your usual activities to see how they might affect your blood sugar.
+Look at your CGM readings and try making a note of your usual activities to see how they might affect your glucose.

-Try to think about what you were doing when your blood sugar readings were below range or above range, to see if there may have been a reason why.
-For example, did you miss your blood sugar medications, had you exercised, or did you eat a carbohydrate-heavy meal?
+Try to think about what you were doing when your readings are below range or above range, to see if there may have been a reason.
+For example, did you miss your diabetes medications, had you exercised, or did you eat a carbohydrate-heavy meal?

 • What would I like to change?

-Seeing the patterns in your blood sugar can help you think about what you can do to increase the time you spend in range.
-You may have some ideas, and your healthcare professional can help you make a plan that works for you and your diabetes.
+Seeing the patterns in your glucose levels can help you think about what you can do to increase your Time in Range.
+You may have some ideas, and you can work together with your healthcare professional to make a plan that works for you and your diabetes management.

-Once you are familiar with your ambulatory glucose profile (AGP), reading your Time in Range can be quite simple and, as you get more confident, you and your healthcare professional can discuss your ambulatory glucose profile (AGP) in more detail which can help you to better manage your diabetes.
-And the better you manage your diabetes, the more you are in control, and the more you could be able to live a healthy life and reduce your risk of long-term complications.1,3,4
+Once you are familiar with your ambulatory glucose profile (AGP) report reading your Time in Range can be quite simple and, as you get more confident, you and your healthcare professional can discuss your AGP in more detail to help you to better manage your diabetes.
+And the better you manage your diabetes the more you can feel able to live a healthy life and reduce your risk of long-term health complications.1,3,4

 Download and keep this free guide for increasing your Time in Range